ivanovdimitur00/ToDoAPP/README.md

 ## Description
 The purpose and goal of the project is to create a mobile app for taking notes.
-As an additional goal, the project taught me how to use android studio and deploy the project on an emulated phone, as well as how to use jetpack compose.
+As an additional goal, the project taught me how to use android studio and deploy the project on an emulated phone with the gradle build system, as well as how to use jetpack compose.

 The intended audience was the assistant for my mobile technologies class as well as myself.
 <br/>